By: John M Jerva

 STARRING: Dominiquie Vandenberg.
 Louis Mandylor and Carmen Argenziano

 Fast forward to now and we have them reunited once more for the brutally delicious old school style action fest titled The Mercenary which has Vandenberg front and center as he finally is able to put the character that he created years ago for a graphic novel on the screen for all action fans to wet their collective pallets with.
-In the film, Vandenberg plays Maxx and coincidentally, the film was called Legion Maxx at one time but was changed becuase Vandenberg told me that the releasing company thought that audiences would mistake it for a Roman era film so, fair enough, it was changed to the more user friendly title we have now.
-That’s OK because it could have been called Lady And The Tramp 2 and I would still have loved every blood soaked minute of it.
+In the film, Vandenberg plays Maxx and coincidentally, the film was called Legion Maxx at one time but was changed because Vandenberg told me that the releasing company thought that audiences would mistake it for a Roman era film so, fair enough, it was changed to the more user-friendly title we have now.
+That’s OK because it could have been called Lady and The Tramp 2 and I would still have loved every blood-soaked minute of it.

-Unfortunately, that is not always the case and Maxx’s former collegues along with the vengeance seeking LeCleric find out that he is till alive and set out on one last bloody mission to hunt down their former ally and make sure he is dead for real.
-The only problem is that Maxx is a virtual one man army and in a slew of action drenched set pieces that would put Rambo to shame, he takes on all of them in a death clutching fight to the finish that will leave only one side standing.
+Unfortunately, that is not always the case and Maxx’s former colleagues along with the vengeance seeking LeCleric find out that he is still alive and set out on one last bloody mission to hunt down their former ally and make sure he is dead for real.
+The only problem is that Maxx is a virtual one-man army and in a slew of action drenched set pieces that would put Rambo to shame, he takes on all of them in a death clutching fight to the finish that will leave only one side standing.
 Along the way, blood will flow and stain the Earth and bodies will hit hard and heavy.

-The Mercenary is another entry in a line of Indie action pics that are delivering old style 80’s and 90’s action and in this day and age of CGI blockbusters, this form of conventional filmmaking is warm and inviting.
-Nowadays, the PG-13 rating handcuffs a lot of action pics but here we are treated to a massive display of hard edged R rated action that will satisfy even the most jaded of action genre disciple.
-This is essentiall non-politically correct filmmaking at its finest and just like Vandenberg and Johnson’s The Honorable and Pit Fighter, it comes complete with a message that even the most evil of men can wash away their sins and ask God forgiveness.
+The Mercenary is another entry in a line of Indie action pics that are delivering old style 80’s and 90’s action and, in this day, and age of CGI blockbusters, this form of conventional filmmaking is warm and inviting.
+Nowadays, the PG-13 rating handcuffs a lot of action pics but here we are treated to a massive display of hard-edged R rated action that will satisfy even the most jaded of action genre disciple.
+This is essentially non-politically correct filmmaking at its finest and just like Vandenberg and Johnson’s The Honorable and Pit Fighter, it comes complete with a message that even the evilest of men can wash away their sins and ask God forgiveness.

-The action in the film is literally non stop and Vandenberg and company are up to the sweat soaked challenge as it is a marathon of violence from start to finish.
+The action in the film is literally nonstop and Vandenberg and company are up to the sweat soaked challenge as it is a marathon of violence from start to finish.
 Veteran stunt coordinator Luke LaFontaine keeps everything real, honest and ferocious and he always brings his collective A game to the mix when he choreographs the carnage.
 He’s wonderfully old school like the film itself.
-I love a good shootout but there is something about a knife fight that is even more thrilling and in that regard, Vandenberg is like a master craftsman who puts on a clinic for all to enjoy.
-You will definitelly want to use the rewind button on this one.
+I love a good shootout but there is something about a knife fight that is even more thrilling, and, in that regard, Vandenberg is like a master craftsman who puts on a clinic for all to enjoy.
+You will definitely want to use the rewind button on this one.

 VERDICT: 4.5 Out Of 5 Stars